sleuth-io/terraform-provider-sleuth/docs/resources/incident_impact_source.md

 Optional:

 - `remote_environments` (String) The environment defined in FireHydrant to monitor
+- `remote_services` (String) The service defined in FireHydrant to monitor

+Read-Only:

 - `remote_mitigated_is_healthy` (Boolean) If true, incident considered to have ended once reaching mitigated Milestone or it is resolved
-- `remote_services` (String) The service defined in FireHydrant to monitor

 <a id="nestedblock--jira_input"></a>